Bloopers©, Goofs, Mistakes

 Frickert Fracas (Jonathan Winters)

-Freddy forgets to open his mouth while talking to Jonathan Winters at the gas station.
+Fred forgets to open his mouth while talking to Jonathan Winters at the gas station.

 Shaggy goes aroung the mill wheel head first, except when seen through the window, when he passes feet first.